hydroffice/hyo2_soundspeed/docs/user_manual_how_to_use_1_operator_mode.rst

 Interactive data editing
 ========================

-The mouse interactive mode is set using the plotting toolbar at the bottom (or by directly right-clicking on the plots once a cast is loaded).
+The mouse interactive mode is set using the plotting toolbar at the bottom (:numref:`editor_tab4`) or by directly right-clicking on the plots once a cast is loaded.
 Currently available inspection modes are:

 * *Reset view*: to visualize the full profile
 * *Pan*: to move the area visualized in the plot